auramagi/Destinations/README.md

 ### Destinations with the `ResolvableDestination` protocol

 1. Implement a custom type that adopts the `ResolvableDestination` protocol
-2. Provide a value of this type in the parent view
+2. Provide a value of this type in the parent view with the `destination` view modifier
-3. Use the static `resolve` function in the child view to instantiate the destination view
+3. Resolve the view using `DestinationView` with the initializer that takes the destination type as the first argument

 ```swift
 import Destinations